 Discreet shipping operates through a controlled fulfillment sequence that removes product identity from all outward-facing shipment elements.
 The process focuses on packaging rules, label data, and handling protocols rather than on reducing packaging volume or material.

-Order Classification And Sku Masking
+Order Classification and SKU Masking

 Orders are first classified to determine whether discreet handling applies.
 Fulfillment software maps sensitive SKUs, for example, medical devices or adult products, to generic item descriptions.
 Shipping labels display neutral text, such as “household goods,” instead of product names.